Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

    :alt: Test Management test edition
    :name: Test Management test edition

-You can also edit the test directly from the interface.
+You can also edit the test directly from the Test Management interface.

 The test you create or you edit are automatically updated in the test campaign and will be re-usable in a following campaign.